mmakaay/flask_micron/docs/users/quickstart.rst

     {
       "caused_by": "server",
       "code": "UnhandledException",
-      "description": "During execution of a Micron method, an exception " + \
+      "description": "During execution of a Micron method, an " + \
-                     "was raised that was not handled by the service.", "details": {
+                     "exception was raised that was not handled " + \
+                     "by the service.",
+      "details": {
         "error_message": "I don't like it",
         "error_type": "ValueError"